Recipes & Guides/Sourdough Flour Types Compared: Which to Use When

 Whole Wheat and Whole Grain

-Whole wheat flour adds nutty flavor, darker color, and increased nutrition.
-The bran in whole wheat cuts through gluten strands, so 100% whole wheat loaves are denser.
-Most bakers use 10-30% whole wheat blended with bread flour for balance.
+Whole wheat carries the entire kernel, including bran and germ, which adds nutty flavor, darker color, and more nutrition.
+But the sharp bran particles physically slice through gluten strands, so a 100% whole wheat loaf is denser and needs 80-90% hydration to stay open, since the bran soaks up so much water.
+Most bakers run 10-30% whole wheat blended with bread flour for flavor without a brick.

 Sourdough flour types compared